marxin/texi2rst-generated/sphinx/gccint/testsuites/c-language-testsuites.rst

   you wish to test for the presence or absence of compiler warnings.
   While special options can be set, and tests disabled on specific platforms, by the use of :samp:`.x` files, mostly these test cases should not contain platform dependencies.

-FIXME: discuss how defines such as ``STACK_SIZE`` are used.
+  .. todo:: discuss how defines such as ``STACK_SIZE`` are used

 :samp:`gcc.c-torture/execute`
   This testsuite contains test cases that should compile, link and run;